gcatanese/openapi-native-mock-server/README.md

 interactions (contract) between the consumer and the producer of the API.

 The following strategies are applied (in order) to match requests with responses:
-* **match by Contract tag**: do requests and examples use the vendor extension `x-contract-id`?
-In this case match a request with a response example that has the same value
+* **match by Contract tag**: do the examples use the vendor extension `x-contract-id`?
+In this case, match a request with a response example that has the same value
 * **match by Ref name**: match `$ref` request example with a corresponding `$ref` response example, for example `create-users-example` would match `create-users-example-200` to define a successful `200` scenario
 * **match by Example name**: find request and response examples that have the same name